Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 # THE FREE THRESHOLD

-I wanted to have something whereby if the user bought a car over €23,000 this would entitled the car buyer to a year free of mechanical services, I was unable to implement this in the way I wanted.
+I wanted to have something whereby if the user bought a car over €23,000 this would entitled the car buyer to a year free of mechanical services, I was unable to implement this in the way I wanted with time not being on side.
 So I've chosen to leave this feature out for now.

 ---